firavoyage/blogging/readme.md

 - a developer, writer, wikipedian
 - grew up in shanghai
 - on the internet since 2016, which is my actual "home town"
-- live in the bay area of the internet
+- live in the bay area
 - working on voyage project

 ## desiderata